 A slice of New York in a Shoreditch location

 It’s hard to gain a reputation as being cool in Shoreditch these days.
 In an area that’s brimming with some of London’s coolest hotels, restaurants, pop ups, bars, shops – not to mention street art, you have to be pretty outstanding to stand out from the crowd.

 Well, certainly New-York hotelier Michael Achenbaum, the man behind new(ish) hotel The Mondrian is doing something right.
 The rooms walk the line between contemporary and rough-luxe, with exposed brick bedroom walls metres away from marble bathrooms.

 Yes, The Mondrian knows that it’s cool and it’s not afraid to flaunt it – hence the sneaker shining service to bring new life to your trainers, and the customised Carhartt uniforms worn by all the staff.

 You’d have to be pretty jaded not to do a double take at the 1,600 square metre rooftop – which boasts an outdoor pool, day beds and bar that are made for whiling away hot summer days in.

-It’s Shoreditch, so it should come as no surprise that The Curtain has an extensive bar and club offering, including a few restricted to members and hotel guests.
+It’s Shoreditch, so it should come as no surprise that this spot has an extensive bar and club offering, including a few restricted to members and hotel guests.

-The Curtain, 45 Curtain Rd, London EC2A 3PT
+The Mondrian, 45 Curtain Rd, London EC2A 3PT

 Rooms start at £155